microsoft/Semi-supervised-learning/results/README.md

 # Benchmark Results

 This folder contains benchmark results for 14 SSL algorithms.
-We report the best error rate, top-1-1, top-1-20, and top-1-50.
+We report the best error rate（top-1-1 and top-1-20 results can be found in drive）.
 Each setting runs 3 different random seeds and computes the average performance with standard deviation.

 ## Reproduction on Classic CV Benchmark